 - Internet connection

 You can add more pieces if you want to enhance your experience, but this is enough to get you started.
+If you decide to use multiple components, we also recommend getting a home theater power conditioner to smooth out voltage fluctuations and keep your gadgets safe.

 Choosing Your Pieces